Git Access

 The Extracted Text

-The file with the extracted text in UTF-8 plain/text is the most important file as all start and end offsets of the Annotations can be resolved against the character offsets of the extracted text.
+The file with the extracted text in UTF-8 plain/text (CATMA_ID.txt) serves as the base on which CATMA annotations are built upon.
+Each annotation has a start and an end offset, all start and end offsets of the Annotations are resolved against the character offsets of the extracted text.

 Tagsets

-The Tagsets are all within the tagsets folder of your root GitLab/Git project.
+The Tagsets are all stored in the tagsets folder of your GitLab project/Git repository.

 Each Tagset has its own folder named after the CATMA ID of the Tagset.

-Each Tagset folder contains a header.json file with some meta data like the Tagset’s name.
+Each Tagset folder contains a header.json file with some meta data like the Tagset’s name, the color etc..

 • A Tag has either no parent (top level Tag) or exactly one parent.